astropy/astroquery/docs/gemini/gemini.rst

 Observation Criteria Queries
 ----------------------------

-Additional search terms are available as optional arguments to the `~astroquery.gemini.ObservationsClass.query_region` call.
+Additional search terms are available as optional arguments to the `~astroquery.gemini.ObservationsClass.query_criteria` call.
 These all have default values of None, in which case they will not be considered during the search.

 The full API is provided below, but some examples are the instrument used, such as GMOS-N, the